CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_exome/pipeline/Filtered.rst

 dbNSFP_1000Gp1_AF = frequency in 1000 genomes
 dbNSFP_ESP6500_AA_AF = frequency in ESP6500 African Americans
 dbNSFP_ESP6500_EA_AF = frequency in ESP6500 European Americans
+AC_Adj = number of alternate alleles in ExAC
+AN_Adj = total number of alleles in ExAC
-dbNSFP_29way_logOdds = SiPhy score based on 29 mammals genomes.
+ExAC = minor allele frequency in ExAC dbNSFP_29way_logOdds = SiPhy score based on 29 mammals genomes.
 The
 		     larger the score, the more conserved the site dbNSFP_GERP___NR = GERP++ neutral rate